webpy/webpy.github.com/form.md

 Dropdown inputs allow a unique description and value for each item in the dropdown list.
 To do this, create the dropdown list with tuples like this:

     form.Dropdown('mydrop', [('value1', 'description1'), ('value2', 'description2')])

+## Form Features
+In addition individual input validators, form.py supports entire form validation which allows comparisons of fields.
+The validators get passed as a list as the variable 'validators'.
+For example:

+    signup = form.Form(
+        form.Textbox('username'),
+        form.Password('password'),
+        form.Password('password_again'),
+        validators = [form.Validator("Passwords didn't match.", lambda i: i.password == i.password_again)]
+    )

+Once the form data has been posted, it can easily be put into a database (if the database scheme has names consistent with your webpy form).
+For example:

+    def POST(self):
+        f = myform()
+        if f.validates():
+            web.insert('data_table', **f.d)
+        #don't do web.insert('data_table', **web.input()) because malicious data could be submitted too
+        else:
+            render.foo(f)

 ## Example